jaysobel/dbt-depthy/README.md

 * `dbtDepthy.colorHighDepth`: Color for high depth dependencies (default: red)

 You may need to run `dbt compile` for changes to take effect.

+## Development

+A `CLAUDE.md` is provided to jump start development with Claude Code.
+This extension was developed almost exclusively with Claude Code.